104: No Such Thing As A Herd Of Koalas

 Came first, made it to the finals.
 So everyone was going, there was no way this guy should ever be here, but here he is now.

 Same thing happens.
-Everyone moves down.
+Everyone goes down.

 Yep.
 He took over and just waltzed in to gold.

-First ever gold that we've got. and he got it because both tides.
+First ever gold that we've got.
+And he got it because both tides.

 And he now goes around the country of Australia doing motivational talks